How to Change Windshield Wipers in a Few Easy Steps

 Conventional Windshield Wipers

 As the name suggests, this is the oldest type of windshield wiper currently in existence.
 These wipers have an all-metal or a metal-plastic composite construction, a central bridge, and an articulated wiper blade.
 The force from the wiper arm is distributed to the blade via four to eight pressure points depending on the length of the wiper.
-Due to the force being distributed at a number of points, these wipers provide maximum cleaning efficiency.
+Due to the force being distributed at several points, these wipers provide maximum cleaning efficiency.
 However, these tend to have a larger aerodynamic drag coefficient and are not used on modern high-speed cars.

 Flat Windshield Wipers